Skip to main content

 World's Largest Youth Organization

-Built on a platform of positive youth development, 4-H is the world's largest youth membership organization that includes mentorship programming between youth and adults.
-This unique mentoring partnership creates an atmosphere of belonging, focuses on "learning by doing" independent learning, and provides for pathways to mastering new skills.
-This mentorship strategy also involves leadership and civic engagement opportunities through community-based clubs, school enrichment programs and both group and individual goal-oriented projects.
+Built on a platform of positive youth development, 4-H is the world's largest youth membership organization, featuring mentorship programs that connect youth with adults.
+This unique mentoring partnership fosters an atmosphere of belonging, focuses on "learning by doing" and independent learning, and provides pathways to mastering new skills.
+This mentorship strategy also involves leadership and civic engagement opportunities through community-based clubs, school enrichment programs, and both group and individual goal-oriented projects.

 In Oklahoma, the traditional 4-H program membership is open to all youth ages 5 to 19 as of January 1 of the current year who meet membership guidelines.
-The "4-H Year" is the program year beginning July 1 and ending June 30.
+The "4-H Year" is the program year, which begins on August 1 and ends on July 31.

 Typical Competition Age Groups

-• Cloverbuds: A noncompetitive group for kids between the ages of 5 to 8.
+Cloverbuds: A noncompetitive group for kids in Kindergarten to 2nd grade.

 Did You Know?